-- The net stable funding ratio (NSFR), defined as the result between the amount of stable funding available and the amount of stable funding required, demands banks to maintain a stable funding profile in relation to the composition of their assets and off-balance sheet activities.
-This ratio should be at least 100% at all times.
-The BBVA Group's NSFR ratio, stood at 135% as of December 31, 2022.
+- The net stable funding ratio (NSFR) requires banks to maintain a stable funding profile in relation to the composition of their assets and off-balance sheet activities.
+The BBVA Group's NSFR ratio, stood at 132% as of March 31, 2023.

 The breakdown of these ratios in the main geographical areas in which the Group operates is shown below: